Popular Mexico liveaboards Explore all liveaboards

 The plug is the same plug as the US; two flat prongs with the standard voltage being 127V.
 Please remember to bring an adaptor for all your electrics if you are not coming from the US.

 How To Get There

-As we are not medical professionals we cannot give advice on vaccinations, so please see your doctor if you are wanting to know which vaccinations might be needed.
+Please see your doctor if you are wanting to know which vaccinations might be needed before travelling.